SaarEzagouri/NeonatesCounter/README.md

   <strong>Version 1.0, 3/2025, All rights reserved to <a href="https://www.freezem.com/">FreezeM</a></strong>
 </p>
 <p align="center">
-  Developed and maintained by Saar Ezagouri
+  Development and maintenance by Saar Ezagouri
 </p>